LCAllen/WinLinkFormViewer/README.md

 # WinLinkFormViewer

 **************************
 <b> This project has been discontinued and will not be further updated unless the need arises.
-If you have a need for an updated version of this application, feel free to leave an Issue on GitHub. </b>
+If you have a need for an updated version of this application, feel free to create an Issue on GitHub. </b>
 **************************

 Winlink Form Viewer